News

 The sticker in question is black with a red border and has a skull and crossbones on it.
 It's written in multiple languages.
 In English, it says the word, 'Danger' in all capital letters, as well as "Needlegun gang area, armor required."

 "Me, when I see 'gang' on there, I’m looking at a threat, you know?
-And that’s why we got online and registered it, and we took a picture and sent them the picture," says Michael Vidinha who helped his 14 year old daughter file the report with the city using the GOCOS community reporting interface.
+And that’s why we got online and registered it, and we took a picture and sent them the picture," says Michael Vidinha who helped his 14-year-old daughter file the report with the city using the GOCOS community reporting interface.

 Vidinha spent a career in military service.
 He didn't expect to feel protective of his family over a sticker.
 But, he didn't know whether the sticker was legitimate gang activity or something less nefarious.

-Vidinha called police back the following Wednesday after he said he didn't hear from investigators or the city's Neighborhood Services about his graffiti report and concerns over his family's safety.
+Vidinha called the police back the following Wednesday after he said he didn't hear from investigators or the city's Neighborhood Services about his graffiti report and concerns over his family's safety.

 Colorado Springs Police tell News 5 detectives think the sticker is related to a Japanese fantasy game.
 They did not respond to our request asking why they didn't get back to Vidinha.
 We found references to 'needlegun' online in the American video game, 'Overwatch,' which launched its fourth season in April.